DarwinAwardWinner/memlog/README.md

-Read the script.
+Read the code.
 It's only, like 10 lines.